 Candidates who believe they already possess some or all of the skills and knowledge of this award, or who have received one or more of the related units of competency, may wish to apply for Recognition of Prior Learning (RPL) or Credit Transfer.
 These candidates should contact Kingston Beach SLSC or Surf Life Saving Tasmania State Centre for more information.

-If you would like to enrol in one of our Bronze Medallion courses, please email our training officers at firstname.lastname@example.org
+If you would like to enrol in one of our Bronze Medallion courses, please email our training officer at firstname.lastname@example.org